 15. Mother’s Wax Museum

-Well, this one is the Indian version of Madame Tussauds wax museum.
-Located close to the Eco Park, this is yet another recent addition to the city, but quite popular nevertheless.
+Well, this one is the Indian version of Madame Tussauds wax museum and one of the unique places to visit in Kolkata.
+Located close to Eco Park, this is yet another recent addition to the city, but quite popular nevertheless.
 You will find excellent lifelike wax figures of many eminent personalities of Bengal and India, as well as some international icons.
 Get ready to be clicked alongside these eminent personalities!

 - Location: New Town, Kolkata